 - → our patrons.
-With your commitment you change the lives of children, families and entire communities. - → our donors.
-With your regular or one-time contributions, you create a better world for children, especially girls. - → the cantons and municipalities, parishes and associations that take responsibility for the future of girls and boys with their contributions. - → all the foundations that have supported us in the past year. - → all companies that set an example for a fairer world. - → our ambassadors, who are committed to more justice and make our cause heard. - → all volunteers as well as board members of Plan International Switzerland who step forward to support our work.
+With your commitment you change the lives of children, families and entire communities. - \rightarrow our donors.
+With your regular or one-time contributions, you create a better world for children, especially girls. - \rightarrow the cantons and municipalities, parishes and associations that take responsibility for the future of girls and boys with their contributions.